mchmarny/gorunstarter/README.md

 ## Usage

-The `gorunstarter` includes the three basic steps of Cloud Run developer workflow:
+The `gorunstarter` includes the three basic steps of Cloud Run developer workflow.
+You can click on the below links to see the content of these commands:

 [Building a container image](bin/build-container-image)